WilliamSmith5172078/tips/README.md

 Updated dependencies to latest versions - build 276 Improved user interface design - update 7
 Updated README with new instructions - 160
+Added new feature for better user experience - v3.8.7